simplenlg/simplenlg/README.md

 * A Gatt and E Reiter (2009).
 [SimpleNLG: A realisation engine for practical applications](http://aclweb.org/anthology/W/W09/W09-0613.pdf).
 Proceedings of ENLG-2009

-The [sourcespy dashboard](https://sourcespy.com/github/simplenlgsimplenlg/) provides a high level overview of the repository including [class diagram](https://sourcespy.com/github/simplenlgsimplenlg/xx-omodel-.html), Ant [tasks and dependencies](https://sourcespy.com/github/simplenlgsimplenlg/xx-otasks-.html), [module dependencies](https://sourcespy.com/github/simplenlgsimplenlg/xx-omodulesc-.html), [external libraries](https://sourcespy.com/github/simplenlgsimplenlg/xx-ojavalibs-.html), and other components of the system.

-If you have other questions about SimpleNLG, please contact Professor Ehud Reiter via email: [ehud.reiter@arria.com](mailto:ehud.reiter@arria.com).
+If you have other questions about SimpleNLG, please contact Professor Ehud Reiter via email: [ehud.reiter@arria.com](mailto:e.reiter@abdn.ac.uk).

 SimpleNLG for other languages
 -----------------------------